Novo Nordisk defends U.S. diabetes drug pricing

-COPENHAGEN Danish diabetes drug maker Novo Nordisk on Friday defended its pricing of diabetes drugs after facing allegations of pricing collusion by U.S. senators.
+COPENHAGEN (Reuters) - Danish diabetes drug maker Novo Nordisk on Friday defended its pricing of diabetes drugs after facing allegations of pricing collusion by U.S. senators.

 "In order to get on the (product lists), which receive subsidies by the different insurance companies, we need to offer rebates," Mike Rulis, senior vice president of corporate communications told Reuters.